ged-odoo/owl-project-template/README.md

 The following scripts are available:

-- `bun start` to start a server in production mode
+- `bun start`: build all static assets in `dist/` and start a server in production mode
-- `bun dev` to start a dev server (with dev mode, autoreload and file watcher)
+- `bun dev` to start a dev server, loading all static assets in memory from `public/` (and with dev mode, autoreload and file watcher)
+- `bun run build` to build all static assets into `dist/` folder

 ## Features